-Simon Fraser University (SFU) formally opened in 1965 and aimed to be Canada’s most community-engaged comprehensive university, with a wide range of research activities and programs at both undergraduate and graduate levels, SFU is one of the top choice for both domestic and international students in Vancouver.
+Simon Fraser University (SFU) is one of most community-engaged comprehensive university in Canada.
+With a wide range of activities and programs at both undergraduate and graduate levels, SFU is one of the top choice for both domestic and international students in Vancouver.

 SFU Surrey Campus is located at 13450 102 Ave Unit 250, Surrey, B.C., V3T 0A3.
 It is in the heart of Surrey and on top of Central City mall.
 SFU Surrey Campus is easily accessible from the Surrey Central Station, which is right across the street.
-It is also near the Guildford area, which has a vibrant community.

 To apply to SFU, you need to pay an admission fee of $81.00.
 (You must re-apply each time you send an admission and readmission.)